 Recipients clicking the "spam" button (abuse reports)

 Most email clients like Gmail or Yahoo! - although not all of them - provide a "Spam" or "Junk" button.
 Clicking this button triggers a notice to MailUp, called "Feedback Loop" (FBL).
 To stop sending messages to these recipients, so to keep a high level of reputation and maximize deliverability, when a recipient takes that account the recipient status is automatically updated to "unsubscribed".
 It is possible to filter these recipients using the dropdown menu "Unsubscribed from" on the page Recipients > Unsubscribed, choosing "because misuse has been reported" (this text might have changed in your version of MailUp).
 The report can also be exported.

 Recipients clicking the unsubscribe button provided by email clients

-Some web email clients have another button besides "Spam" or "Junk", usually called "Unsubscribe".
+Some web email clients have another button beside "Spam" or "Junk", usually called "Unsubscribe".

 Unsubscribe option provided by Gmail

-There is a peculiar kind of error called Hard Bounce (usually with error code 550 5.1.1) which refers to non existing email addresses (e.g. mailbox not found, no such user here…).
+There is a peculiar kind of error called Hard Bounce (usually with error code 550 5.1.1) which refers to non-existing email addresses (e.g. mailbox not found, no such user here…).
 These addresses are undoubtedly invalid, so they are automatically unsubscribed after returning the very first error and they can be filtered at the page Recipients > Unsubscribed.
-The quick removal of Hard Bounces from databases is paramount to maintain a high level of reputation, and to avoid having messages blocked by antispam systems.
+The quick removal of Hard Bounces from databases is paramount to maintaining a high level of reputation, and to avoiding having messages blocked by antispam systems.